 This is the final installment in our three-part blog series discussing issues that arise in the context of fire insurance claims disputes.
 (Links to Part I, Part 2) While we have attempted to discuss many of the relevant issues that face policyholders who are not receiving cooperation from their insurance carrier, we know consumers might have more specific questions about their individual situation.
 We invite you to contact our law firm to learn how we can help you protect your legal rights and obtain the compensation you are entitled to receive under your homeowner’s insurance policy.

-Will I be compensated for my living expenses if I am displaced from my home following a fire?
+Will you be compensated for your living expenses if you are displaced from your home following a fire?

 Generally, homeowner’s insurance policies provide coverage for the cost of additional living expenses incurred because you are compelled to temporarily relocate.
 If you must move into a motel or dine out instead of prepare meals at home, your insurance will cover the motel costs and the increased cost of dining out assuming this is not your ordinary practice.
 Other expenses associated with your relocation that add to your customary living expenses may also be covered.

-Can my insurance company require that I provide a sworn statement?
+Can your insurance company require that you provide a sworn statement?

 The insurance company is entitled to request that you provide a sworn statement to facilitate investigation of your claim.
 The insurance company will typically have you attend an examination under oath and ask questions which must be answered truthfully based on your knowledge and recollection.
 Although you can attend an examination under oath without an attorney, this is not an advisable practice because you will have no one protecting your interests.

-How long does my insurance company have to repair the fire damage?
+How long does your insurance company have to repair the fire damage?

 There is no set deadline within which your home must be repaired although under Florida law the insurer must do so within a reasonable time.
 Florida Statute Section 627.70131 requires the insurance company to deny or pay a homeowner’s claim within 90 days unless a delay is the result of circumstances outside the control of the insurance company.
 Although an insurer’s failure to meet this deadline cannot be the sole basis for a legal claim against the insurer, the insured may have a basis for an award of interest calculated from the day the insurance company received notice of the fire damage claim.

-What can I expect if my personal belongings are damaged by soot and smoke?
+What can you expect if your personal belongings are damaged by soot and smoke?

-What other kinds of tactics might my insurance company use to reduce the amount I am paid or to deny my claim?
+What other kinds of tactics might your insurance company use to reduce the amount that you are paid or to deny your claim?